Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If the Assessor’s recommendation is accepted by the taxpayer and if the amount to be refunded is more than $10,000, then the abatement must be approved by the Board of County Commissioners and it must also be approved by the Colorado Property Tax Administrator.

+You can apply for the Senior Exemption in person or by mail.
+Apply in person at the Assessor’s Office by filling out and filing a Senior Exemption Form.
 You can also apply by mail.
 Simply print out and complete the form and return it to the Assessor’s Office at P. O. Box 506, Telluride, Colorado 81435.
-Click here for your Senior Citizen Exemption Form

 1) Bring a $30.00 booking fee (to be paid in cash at the time of reporting)2) There is no parking at the jail3) Bring a picture ID as it is required4) Note that all medications must be pre-approved through the jail medical services (call jail for information).
 No medications will be permitted without approval of jail medical services;5) DO NOT report to jail under the influence of alcohol or drugs (including marijuana);6) All persons sentenced to the jail are required to work under statutory requirement;7) DO NOT bring valuables other than cash for the purchase of commissary items, phone cards and/or booking fee;8) Note that Commissary is once per week (Monday);9) Visitation is once per week (Sunday), 2 pm to 5 pm.
 Picture ID is required.;10) Phone cards must be purchased for phone use unless the phone being called can receive collect calls;11) DO NOT bring books, magazines and/or newspapers to the jail.
 San Miguel County Jail has a publisher-only rule;12) White undergarments may be brought to the jail.
 These items will be washed prior to usage.
 Women may bring in bras without a wire underwire.13) Persons sentenced longer than two (2) weeks will be required to purchase personal hygiene items.
 Hygiene items are not allowed to be brought into the facility;14) Bring all appropriate court paperwork with you.